vdaas/vald/docs/user-guides/operations.md

 #### Deploy Grafana

-Grafana can be installed using one of the followings.
+Grafana can be installed using one of the following.

 - [Grafana Operator][grafana-operator]
 - [Grafana deployments in Vald repository][vald-grafana]